 CHCO and UCHealth health system partners and clinical domain experts, we will identify high-priority operational goals and scientific gaps for machine learning-based prediction model development and evaluation.
 We plan to deploy CDS tools targeting these.
 During the current grant period, both health systems licensed the Epic Cognitive Computing Platform (ECCP) and deployed models using that system.
-Examples include the partnership between CCTSI HI, UCHealth, and others to rapidly deploy a mortality prediction tool to support pandemic decision-making75 and tools being deployed at CHCO to predict sepsis.76 Shared governance of CDS tool decision-making is critical to maintain mutual benefits between the University/CCTSI and the health systems.
+Examples include the partnership between CCTSI HI, UCHealth, and others to rapidly deploy a mortality prediction tool to support pandemic decision-making75 and tools being deployed at CHCO to predict sepsis.
+Shared governance of CDS tool decision-making is critical to maintain mutual benefits between the University/CCTSI and the health systems.
 Dr. Bennett continues as a member of the UCHealth Clinical Intelligence Steering Committee, the body charged with advising the health system as it chooses which tools to deploy.
 UCHealth and the new Department of Biomedical Informatics are establishing a broad-based Clinical Intelligence Program in support of predictive analytic tool development and deployment.
-That Program, to be directed by Dr. Bennett, will perform end-to-end development including domain requirements gathering, data extraction, machine learning method development, model development, clinical evaluation, partnership with the UCHealth and Virtual Health Center for model deployment, clinical evaluation, and algorithmic monitoring.
+That Program, to be directed by Dr. Bennett, will perform end-to-end development including domain requirements gathering, data extraction, machine learning method development, model development, clinical evaluation, and algorithmic monitoring.